kg3354/jsDbFrontend/TestingPlan.md

 # Testing Plan

-The testing plan for the coinbase web project is seperated to 4 sections, which corresponds to the 4 main scripts of the project: server.js, my_asset.js, all_product.js, and App.js
+The testing plan for the coinbase web project is seperated to 4 sections, which corresponds to the 5 main scripts of the project: server.js, my_asset.js, all_product.js, the chatgpt.chatbox features, and App.js.
+For each of teh sections, I included unit testing, integration testing, end to end testing, functional testing, and security testing.

 ## Testing Plan for server.js